aws-samples/amazon-s3-resumable-upload/cluster/README-English.md

 * 1GB File 53 sec
 * 5GB File 215 sec
 * 40GB File 35.8 min
-Notes: The files size distributed from KB to tens of GB, so we set threads setting to 5 x 30.
-If most files size are 40GBytes, then we can change threads setting to 2 x 100.
-So can optimize hugh file transmission time significantly to 10 mins.

 ### Reliability and Security
 * Each part transmission complete will take MD5 integrity verification on Amazon S3.